This policy defines the administration and use of audit status in credit courses at Santa Fe Community College (SFCC or College).

-- Audit is the term used for registration in a credit class in which a student bears no responsibilities for completing assignments.
+- Audit The term used for registration in a credit class in which a student bears no responsibilities for completing assignments.
 Students receive neither grades or credit.

-- Corequisite is a course or requirement that must be taken concurrently with another course.
+- Corequisite A course or requirement that must be taken concurrently with another course.

 - Credit Hours are awarded in terms of semester credit.
 Each semester hour of credit in a lecture class requires a minimum of 750 minutes of instruction per semester; each semester hour of credit in a laboratory class requires a minimum of 1,500 minutes of instruction per semester (SFCC Policy 3-1 Audit of Credit Courses).

-- Prerequisite is a course or requirement that must be completed successfully before a student may enroll in a particular course or program.
+- Prerequisite A course or requirement that must be completed successfully before a student may enroll in a particular course or program.

 - Students may audit most Santa Fe Community College credit courses; however, some courses may be ineligible for audit or may require additional permission.
 Audit status entails the same tuition, fee structure, and prerequisite requirements as all credit courses.

 - Students register for an audit course in the same manner as for a credit course.
 At the time of registration, the student should indicate his or her desire to register for a course under the audit option.

 - Students may change the course status up to midway through the course.
 For a full-semester course, a student may change enrollment from audit to credit or from credit to audit midway through the course during spring or fall semesters and through the end of the third week of instruction in a summer session.

 - To change a class from credit to audit or audit to credit, the student must submit a Request to Change Classes form to the Records Department by the appropriate deadline.